Mobile Advertising Dictionary

 - Microcell - 2,000 meters

-(n.) stands for "short mobile service".
+(n.) stands for "short message service".
 Generally used to describe text messages sent to a mobile device.
 The original SMS specification limited messages to 160 characters in length.
 If multimedia elements are associated with a message, it's referred to as an MMS.

 supply side platform (SSP)